Star Mage: Publication history

-After teaming with artists Ray Dillon and Franco Cespedes, the creative team developed Star Mage into a six issue mini-series.
+After teaming with artists Ray Dillon and Franco Cespedes, the creative team developed Star Mage into a six-issue mini-series.
 Star Mage #1 was released on April 16, 2014, beginning a run of six issues.

 Plot synopsis

 Darien Connors seems like a normal nerdy kid attending Cocoa Beach High.
 He has a crush on a girl, gets into trouble with bullies and lives a typical normal life – with one exception – his famous astronaut father.
-His dad, Douglas Connors, is a famous astronaut who was lost on a manned mission to Mars.
+His dad, Douglas Connors, is a famous astronaut who was lost on a crewed mission to Mars.

 Bullies hurt Darien by stringing him up on the school flagpole and suddenly Darien manifests strange magical powers.
 Using the powers, he frees himself and races into the woods, where he is taken up in a spaceship by Arylos.

 Arylos informs Darien that he Is not from Earth and is a Star Mage – a wizard with strange magical powers called kishpu.

 Darien would later find out that his father Douglas Connors was actually Dalidor the Magnificent and his brother Orasmas Xul Sarrum was the leader of a rebel sect of mages called the Bel Etu.

 It’s up to Darien, Arylos and his new friends Tirwa, Anthaar, and Unura to stop Orasmas and his secret weapon.